-The algorithm we just demonstrated is better known as binary search

-- Binary search is a divide and conquer algorithm We've talked about these before, remember? - Binary search is only usable on sorted lists - Why?
+- The algorithm we just demonstrated is better known as binary search - We talked about it previously, remember? - Binary search is only usable on sorted lists - Why?

 Solving Binary Search

 - Binary search is a problem that can be broken down into - Something simple (breaking a list in half) - A smaller version of the original problem (searching that half of the list)